If you have a myGov account that’s linked to Centrelink, sign in and start your claim now.

 1. Get ready to claim

 The easiest way for Australian residents to claim is online.
-If you’re a protected visa holder, we consider you to be an Australian resident and you can claim online.
+If you’re a protected visa holder, you’re considered to be an Australian resident and can claim online.

 To claim online, you need a myGov account linked to Centrelink.

 If you don’t have a myGov account, you’ll need to set it up online.

 If your myGov account isn’t linked to Centrelink, you can prove who you are through myGov to link Centrelink.

 2. Link Centrelink to your myGov account